 Pathogens are an unavoidable consequence of evolution.

-We often think of pathogens as viruses or bacteria, which emerged right with the origin of life some 4 billion years ago and continued to evolve jointly with the unfolding higher life ever since.
+We often think of pathogens as viruses or bacteria, which emerged right with the origin of life some 4 billion years ago and continued to evolve jointly with the unfolding of higher life ever since.
 However, as pathogens are an unavoidable consequence of evolution, they emerge at every level of evolution along the ever same mechanism: imperfect replication, competition-predation, and finally following different evolution strategies.
 Higher up on the evolutionary scale, such splits lead to pathogens that are very much larger than viruses and bacteria and are rather called parasites.
-This can be followed all the way up to the current evolutionary peak – humankind’s culture – parasitic concepts arising from incomplete understanding followed by simplification.
+This can be followed all the way up to the current evolutionary peak – humankind’s culture – where parasitic behavior arises out of incomplete understanding followed by simplification.

 For a deeper conceptual understanding of the “infection-protection” complex, we apparently first need to consider the necessities and consequences of evolution.